 Walking the talk at the Villa

 The feeling when leaving Villa 31 was completely different to what I felt 20 years ago, after our conversation with that woman in Brazil.
 I saw a high sense of trust and hope, so high that residents are already investing their own capital on improving their homes and establishing new business, such as: restaurants or beauty shops.
 Complementary initiatives like these are key, considering near 70% of the urban population of Latin America and the Caribbean works in the services sector, according UN-Habitat.

 A new socio-economic dynamic is developing, and some important external factors are fueling the process forward.
 The decision to establish a major government office building from the Education Ministry at the Villa provides a strong signal.
 However, it is not the only one.
 At the Inter-American Development Bank Group (IDB Group) we firmly believe in ‘walking the talk’, and the construction of the new Argentinian representation in Villa 31 shows it.
 This is a bold sign of commitment to the country and, more importantly, to the people.

-As part of the IDB Group, the Inter-American Investment Corporation is mobilizing resources and creating financial tools to stimulate private investments on these projects.
+As part of the IDB Group, IDB Invest (formerly known as Inter-American Investment Corporation) is mobilizing resources and creating financial tools to stimulate private investments on these projects.
 Other public and private institutions should learn about the changes at the Villa, and hopefully decide to stand up and support this process too.

 Subscribe to receive more content like this!